infor-design/enterprise/src/components/typography/readme.md

 ## Font family

-For the latest theme with previous names (Uplift/Vibrant/New) use a custom font called [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+3).
-We use 300,400,600 font-weights, although all 100-900 font weights may appear.
+When using the newest designs (Not Classic Mode) you should use a custom font called [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+3).
+We use 300,400,600 font-weights, although all 100-900 font weights may appear, the font will scale up and down as needed down.
 We do not use italics anywhere in the designs as it is difficult to read.

-Source Sans Pro supports a lot of languages but some languages require [alternate fonts](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6).
-Each of this fonts will be used based on the macthing locale.
+Source Sans Pro supports many of our languages but some languages require [alternate fonts](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6).
+Each of this fonts will be used based on the matching locale.

-NOTE: It is no longer recommended to use `fonts.googleapis` to use the fonts.
-The problems can be:
+NOTE: It is no longer recommended to use `fonts.googleapis` to use the fonts because it can cause some issues:

-a) Google fonts violates [GDPR](https://www.cookieyes.com/documentation/google-fonts-and-gdpr/)
+a) because Google fonts violates [GDPR](https://www.cookieyes.com/documentation/google-fonts-and-gdpr/)
-b) If the application needs to run without an internet connection
+b) if application needs to run without an internet connection
-c) In some countries google links may be banned
+c) because some countries google links may be banned

-For this reason we suggest you serve the files with the application all the needed fonts can be found in the [design system repo](https://github.com/infor-design/design-system/tree/main/fonts) or [the new design system repo](https://github.com/infor-design/ids-foundation/fonts)

-Also if using npm these will be found in `node_modules/ids-identity/dist/fonts`.
-Generally you will need to copy the files into the correct location for your app and serve them.
+For this reason we recommend you serve the files with your application.
+All the needed fonts can be found in the [design system repo](https://github.com/infor-design/design-system/tree/main/fonts).
+You will need to copy the files into the correct location for your app and serve them and then include the font.css file in your page.
+Updating any locations as needed.

-Then add a style sheet to your application that points to the fonts you can get this from [this file](https://github.com/infor-design/enterprise/tree/main/app/www/css).
+For example see the demo app in this [this file](https://github.com/infor-design/enterprise/blob/main/app/views/includes/head.html#L53-L59).

 ## Typography Related Css Classes